Esri/arcgis-maps-sdk-java-samples/map/map-spatial-reference/README.md

 ## How to use the sample

-ArcGISMapImageLayer is added to map with default spatial reference of GCS*   WGS *198.
+ArcGISMapImageLayer is added to map with default spatial reference of GCS*WG*1984.
 (WKID: 4326).
 By setting the ArcGISMap to a spatial reference of world bonne (WKID: 54024), the ArcGISMapImageLayer gets re-projected to map's spatial reference.

 ## How it works